males-can-code/static-rss/README.md

 $ su - www-data -c "PYTHONPATH=/usr/lib/python3 /usr/bin/python3 /home/example/static-rss/static-rss -p -g
 </pre>

- Point your webserver to the export_html directory.
+Point your webserver to the path_export_html directory or your domain.

 #### Update feeds
 You can use cron to update your feeds, make sure it executes the script under the same user
 that owns the database and export directory.
-Add line to crontab to update every 10 minutes:

 <pre>
 $ su